wikideed/wikideed.github.io/foreword.md

 Sure, some of the rules in *The Code Of Jewish Law* seem outdated—modern times have rendered them obsolete—but, most remain as true today as they have ever been. *The Code of Jewish Law* can be viewed as instructions, as opposed to doctrine.
 The list of day-to-day tasks and prohibitions seem endless.
 However, the list that comprises *The Code of Jewish Law* comes from a recognized and universally accepted source.
 Much of my source came from on-line searches.

 Let’s be perfectly clear . . .
 That source is not me!
 It should be argued that there is always something lost in translation.
 This is even more the case in this instance.
 I am absolutely no authority, I was an average student, I can read NO Hebrew, I checked with no one and, I have no way of knowing if I translated or reduced it well.
-I took what I saw and made it an easier for me read.
+I took what I saw and made it an easier for me read and got a good editor.

-It is a book of deeds and I simply took it as a task to make it simple.
+It is a book of deeds and I simply took it as a task to make it simple for me.
 Some things simply seem worth doing; not all things need knowing.

 In this case, that is the point.

 —Bruce Fogelson